iEngage/java-sdk/docs/ProjectManagementApi.md

 <a name="getTaskComments"></a>
 # **getTaskComments**
-> VerveResponseCommentList getTaskComments(taskId, loggedInUserId, accessToken, clientToken)
+> VerveResponseCommentList getTaskComments(taskId, requesterId, clientToken, accessToken)

 Get list of Comments written on task